Apple Will Now Fix iPhones With Third-Party Screen Repairs And Not Void Warranty

 But those are the dark days.
 Today, new information has leaked via Apple Insider that’s bringing back the “care” in AppleCare+.

-According to various sources that has confirmed the leak to Mac Rumors, an internal memo was distributed by Apple this week, changing the old policy that instructed Apple technicians to deny warranty services to iPhone units with a third-party display repair.
+According to various sources that have confirmed the leak to Mac Rumors, an internal memo was distributed by Apple this week, changing the old policy that instructed Apple technicians to deny warranty services to iPhone units with a third-party display repair.

 Before, when you bring in an iPhone unit that has been tampered with—meaning if you’ve had its screen changed in a non-Apple-certified store—Apple will not fix the device or replace the broken part under the in-warranty pricing, regardless of whether you’re still within your standard one-year warranty period or AppleCare+ Protection Plan.
 That means that you’ve just let your warranty wash down the drain, no matter how much extended protection you’ve paid for, the moment you let them non-Apple people touch your iPhone.